-After analysis of the pancreas development database and pancreatic cancer database, we established that Glycerophospholipid metabolism, as an essential subpathway in lipid metabolism, was the most significant sub-pathway.
-Many pieces of research have been shown that lipid metabolism was strongly linked with pancreas cancer.
-The pancreatic lipase, as a lipolytic enzyme, was thought to be one of the predictors for prognosis and cancer-specific mortality in pancreas cancer[13].
+After analysis of the pancreas development database and pancreatic cancer database, we established that glycerophospholipid metabolism, as an essential subpathway in lipid metabolism, was the most significant subpathway.
+Many pieces of research have shown that lipid metabolism is strongly linked to pancreas cancer.
+The pancreatic lipase, as a lipolytic enzyme, is thought to be one of the predictors for prognosis and cancer-specific mortality in pancreas cancer[13].
 Pancreatic lipase 1 and 2 is a significant lipase for lipid hydrolysis in pancreatic cancer patients, which is significantly reduced compared to healthy controls.
-Additionally, the inversed expressed genes and metabolites in the glycerophospholipid metabolism are associated with pancreatic cancer.
-SLC44A4, closely associated with acetylcholine synthesis and transport, was markedly upregulated in advanced and undifferentiated epithelial tumors, especially in prostate and pancreatic cancer[28,29].
-Choline could decrease the risk of developing pancreatic cancer[29].
-Besides, choline and phosphocholine have been reported to be associated with other cancers, including breast cancer, ovarian tumor[30-31].
+Additionally, inversed expressed genes and metabolites in glycerophospholipid metabolism are associated with pancreatic cancer.
+SLC44A4, closely associated with acetylcholine synthesis and transport, is markedly upregulated in advanced and undifferentiated epithelial tumors, especially in prostate and pancreatic cancer[28,29].
+Choline can decrease the risk of developing pancreatic cancer[29].
+Besides, choline and phosphocholine reportedly associate with other cancers including breast and ovarian cancers[30-31].
 Some researchers believe that increased choline and phosphocholine are the critical aspects of tumor metabolism and tumor cell migration[32].
-Besides lipid metabolism, recent studies also reveal that activation of glycolysis and citrate cycle pathway promotes cancer development[33].
+Besides lipid metabolism, recent studies have also revealed that activation of glycolysis and citrate cycle pathway promotes cancer development[33].

-Above all, here we identified a series of gene related with metabolism via bioinformatics analysis, which are crucial for cancer development.
+In summary, here we identified a series of genes related to metabolism via bioinformatics analysis, which are crucial for cancer development.
 We believe that our findings may provide potential targets for the treatment or prognosis of pancreatic cancer.

 ARTICLE HIGHLIGHTS